QUICK SUMMARY

 - Listening to the wind whistling, birds chirping, rustling leaves, or a babbling brook.

-- Looking at the sacred geometry and patterns found in leaves, tree trunks, and all around you.
+- Looking at the sacred geometry and patterns found in leaves, tree trunks, flowers, clouds, and all around you.

-- Tasting the fresh air as you take in deep breaths or chew on a blade of grass or wild herb.
+- Tasting the fresh air as you take in deep breaths or chew on a blade of grass or wild herb that you know is safe and clean.

 - And submerging yourself completely in the experience to release your sense of joy and calm.
 This is your sixth sense, a state of mind.
 Now you have truly connected with nature.

-This ancient practice only recently got on the radar of Japanese scientists to research the physiological and psychological outcomes of experiencing nature.
-(7)
+This ancient practice only recently got on the radar of scientists who wanted to evaluate the physiological and psychological outcomes of experiencing nature.
+Reviews continue to describe forest bathing as a promising nature-based practice for supporting stress resilience, mood, cardiovascular balance, and overall well-being.
+(9, 10)

 The Japanese take the practice of forest bathing very seriously.
-It has been part of their culture unofficially for thousands of years and is now part of their healthcare.
+It has been part of their culture unofficially for generations and is now part of the larger conversation around preventive health and forest medicine.

-To quantify the physiological effects of Shinrin-yoku, scientists in 2010 conducted a Japanese study using field experiments in 24 forests across the country.
+To quantify the physiological effects of Shinrin-yoku, scientists conducted a Japanese study using field experiments in 24 forests across the country.
 In each evaluation, 12 people walked in and experienced a forest or city area.
 On the first day, six people were sent to a forest or city area for 15 minutes.
 On the second day, each group was sent to the other area as a cross-evaluation.
-Salivary cortisol (i.e. the stress hormone), blood pressure, pulse rate, and heart rate variability were measured before and after visiting the forest or city.
+Salivary cortisol, blood pressure, pulse rate, and heart rate variability were measured before and after visiting the forest or city.

 More Practical Solutions to Modern Problems

-The take-home message here is to consider how the studies mentioned above were conducted in nature – as forest therapy may fall into the category of additional things we can do (and that don’t cause harm) to potentially help prevent viral infections and empower our bodies with cancer-killing NK cells.
+The take-home message here is to consider how the studies mentioned above were conducted in nature.
+Forest therapy may fall into the category of additional things we can do, with minimal risk for most people, to help lower stress, support immune resilience, and empower our bodies with cancer-fighting natural killer cells.

-Now, I understand that most people cannot (and should not) spend all day in natural settings.
-Unless it’s your job to do so.
-We need to work, do household chores, and take care of our families and businesses.
-That’s a given.
-But we all have the time to go on a day hike once a month at a nearby forest, state, or national park and spend a couple of hours outside.
+Now, I understand that most people cannot and should not spend all day in natural settings unless it is part of their work or lifestyle.
+We need to work, do household chores, take care of our families, run businesses, serve others, and live real life.
+That is a given.
+But most of us can make time to visit a nearby forest, state park, national park, nature trail, lake, botanical garden, or quiet green space and spend a couple of hours outside.

-During the week, when you’re toiling away at your daily life, consider what you can do differently.
-Instead of bouncing from one video conference call to another, bring the forest inside your house to tap into the healing benefits of forest bathing:
+During the week, when you are toiling away at your daily life, consider what you can do differently.
+Instead of bouncing from one video conference call to another without ever stepping outside, bring the forest into your rhythms and your home to tap into the healing benefits of forest bathing:

 - Replace toxic chemical home and body products that are part of everyday life for many people with DIY cleaners and body care made with essential oils.